 Description

-Bring your wall art to a new level with this stunning print!
-This beautiful print of a watercolour painting by Patrick O’Hara shows a composition of wildflowers growing together, including Elder Scented Iris and Red Campion, with a Swallowtail Butterfly sunning itself.
-Patrick studied and painted these flowers on Mount Spitzberg near Tübingen in Southern Germany.
+Elevate your wall decor with this stunning art print featuring a vibrant watercolor painting by Patrick O’Hara.
+The artwork beautifully captures a harmonious composition of wildflowers— including Elder Scented Iris and Red Campion—alongside a sunning Swallowtail Butterfly.
+Inspired by nature, Patrick painted these delicate blooms on Mount Spitzberg near Tübingen in Southern Germany.

 The print portrays the following species: Elder Scented Iris, Carthusian Pink, Red Campion, Milkvetch, St John’s Wort & Swallowtail Butterfly